-- Input data (collected data), are provided either by - the ship owners involved in the project (e.g., Laskaridis, Grimaldi) and can be delivered, for example, in terms of ship design data (characteristics of the ships, propulsion system, manoeuvring and stabilization devicesi, etc.) and of on board energy systems data (e.g. main engine, diesel generators, energy distribution, energy absorbers, etc.).
+- Input data (collected data), are provided either by - the ship owners involved in the project (e.g., Laskaridis, Grimaldi) that can deliver, for example, in terms of ship design data (characteristics of the ships, propulsion system, maneuvering and stabilization devices, etc.) and of on-board energy systems data (e.g. main engine, diesel generators, energy distribution, energy absorbers, etc.).
 Moreover, operational data in terms of time histories acquired at the highest possible frequency, will be provided in order to tune the digital twins of the different use cases.
-Example are: ship speed and route, weather conditions, sea state, wind speed and direction, fuel oil consumption, energy absorption of the auxiliaries, GHG emission, etc. - the ship repair and conversion company (Astander) in terms of data to support the life cycle assessment of the different retrofit interventions; - other partners in terms of additional information for the specific use cases, for the various technologies considered in the project and for the design and characterization of the retrofitting; - o literature (publications, papers, reports) or public databases (e.g. data about the Japanese Bulk Carrier that will be employed for the testing). - Output data (generated data) will be delivered as a result of the project activities in terms of numerical simulations and analyses, laboratory experiments, data assimilation, data driven and surrogate models.
-Possible examples: - o global values, e.g. ship resistance, propulsion thrust and torque, total and averaged power absorption, sails loads, ALS efficiency, averaged power absorption, etc.; - local data, e.g. hydro-aero dynamics fields, green energy production, energy storage, air fraction in ALS, optimized routing, etc. - o KPIs characterizing the different combination of the retrofitting solutions evaluated through surrogate models for the selected use cases.
+Examples of these variables are: ship speed and route, weather conditions, sea state, wind speed and direction, fuel oil consumption, energy absorption of the auxiliaries, GHG emission, etc. When available also noon reports are provided, providing information to be compared to the high frequency operational data. - other partners in terms of additional information for the specific use cases, for the various technologies considered in the project and for the design and characterization of the retrofitting.
+In particular, operational data when a retrofit measure is on and off can help characterize the performance of the specific intervention. - o literature (publications, papers, reports) or public databases (e.g. data about the Japanese Bulk Carrier that will be employed for the testing). - Output data (generated data) will be delivered as a result of the project activities in terms of numerical simulations and analyses, laboratory experiments, data assimilation, data driven and surrogate models.
+Possible examples: - o global values, e.g. ship resistance, propulsion thrust and torque, total and averaged power absorption, sails loads, ALS efficiency, averaged power absorption, etc.; - local data, e.g. hydro-aero dynamics fields, green energy production, energy storage, air fraction in ALS, optimized routing, etc. - KPIs characterizing the different combination of the retrofitting solutions evaluated through surrogate models for the selected use cases.
 These data will be made available to the public via demo-cases in the web-based platform.